Majchu/MSSilkTouchSpawner/README.md

 - Minecraft version: **1.21.3** (tested)
 - Dependencies: None

-## Permissions
-- `silktouchspawner.use`: Allows players to mine and place spawners.

 ## Support
 For issues, suggestions, or questions, please create an issue on the [GitHub repository](https://github.com/Majchu/MSSilkTouchSpawner/issues).